-What’s a “chapter” and why don’t you do hourly coverage?
+What’s a “chapter” and how is it different than hourly coverage?

 What’s the difference between a “lightly edited” and “finalized/enhanced” image?

-“Lightly edited” means color corrected and perhaps brightened, cropped, or otherwise slightly adjusted; a “finalized” or “enhanced” image is really spiffed up: eyes brightened, under-eyes lightened, teeth whitened, blemishes and stray hairs removed, skin softened, “Exit” signs or other distractions removed, and so on.
+“Lightly edited” means color corrected and perhaps brightened, cropped, or otherwise slightly adjusted; a “finalized” or “enhanced” image is really spiffed up: eyes brightened, under-eyes lightened, teeth whitened, blemishes and stray hairs removed, skin softened, Exit signs or other distractions removed, and so on.
 If you have elected to go with a black and white or other full color adjustment for any images, this is when that would be applied.
 All adjustments will tastefully enhance but not drastically change the subject, as natural and beautiful is our goal.
-All Prints, Canvases, Books, Art Images and other products are fully finalized.
+All prints, enlargements, books, Art Images and other products are fully finalized.

 What if the weather is sub-par?

-What should we wear to our couple’s session?
+What should we wear to our engagement session?

 Know that all these guidelines can be successfully broken.
 The key is just be and dress like you!
 That said, here are some tips: Avoid distracting or busy colors and patterns, or lots of white.
 Coordinate and compliment, but no need to match.
 Similar earthy tones are safe, add a pop of color for some flair if you like, and texture is great for black and white images.
 Always, always wear something you’re comfortable and feel good in.
 Two outfits – one casual and one a bit nicer – is great for variety.